-Cloudflare DNS Firewall proxies all DNS queries to your nameservers through Cloudflare’s global edge network.
+Cloudflare DNS Firewall proxies all DNS queries to your nameservers through Cloudflare’s global network.
 This action protects upstream nameservers from DDoS attacks and reduces load by caching DNS responses.

-How it works
+How DNS Firewall works

 - Cloudflare tries to return a DNS response from cache.

 - If the response is not available in cache, Cloudflare queries the upstream authoritative nameservers.

 - After returning the response from the nameservers, Cloudflare temporarily caches it for subsequent DNS queries.